 Walking can be an eco-friendly—not to mention wallet-friendly—way to commute, or a wonderful form of low-impact cardiovascular exercise.
 Taking in the sights around you is a lot easier when it isn’t passing you by at 25 miles per hour, which makes walking an ideal way to get stay in deeper contact with your local area.
 Whether you enjoy long hikes in the countryside or just prefer to walk to work each day, you should be able to walk safely wherever you go.
 However, the sad truth is that pedestrians are often injured when they go for a walk, through no fault of their own, because of someone else’s recklessness and negligence.
-If you were injured while walking and want to discuss the possibility of building a court case with a pedestrian accident attorney in King of Prussia, contact the Law Offices of Greg Prosmushkin, P.C. today.
+If you were injured while walking and want to discuss the possibility of building a court case with a pedestrian accident attorney, contact the Law Offices of Greg Prosmushkin, P.C. today.

 Pedestrian accident statistics

 According to data released by the Pedestrian and Bicycle Information Center, 5,977 pedestrians lost their lives in accidents in the United States in 2017.
 Between 2008 and 2017, there was an increase of more than 30 percent in pedestrian and bicyclist fatalities, although total road accident fatalities decreased by a fraction of a percentage point during that same time span.
 Of the total number of pedestrian fatalities in 2017, 147 took place in the state of Pennsylvania.

 Safety is often at the top of the mind for pedestrians, who are typically aware of their vulnerability when sharing the roads with motor vehicles.
 Although you cannot account for the negligence of others on the road, you can take a few steps that can help you stay safer when you are out walking:

 - Wear bright clothes, especially while walking at dawn, dusk or after dark

 - Consider carrying a flashlight and wearing a reflective vest when walking after dark